jdbedics/clu-msclin-thesis-handbook/docs/index.md

   4. Work with faculty or other professionals on a research project.
   5. Use scholarly writing techniques.

-Research conducted in the MSCP program may be a thesis or a research project.
+Research conducted in the MSCP program may be a thesis or a research project (Section 1.5).
 While both are important contributions to the body of knowledge in a discipline, they have different purposes as described in the following sections.
 The most critical being that the thesis is taken for credit and partial fulfillment of the degree and in replacement of the comprehensive exam.

 ___